MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 description: "This article explains the factors that influence migration speed at each phase while using the SharePoint Online Migration API."
 ---

-# Best practices for improving SharePoint and OneDrive migration performance
+# General guidance for improving SharePoint and OneDrive migration performance

 This article explains the factors that influence performance when migrating content to SharePoint Online and OneDrive.